hurley87/irl-protocol/lazerTutorial/profiles.md

 # Understanding Foundry Profiles

-Foundry profiles are a powerful way to manage different configurations for your smart contract development workflow.
-Think of them as different "modes" or "settings" that you can switch between depending on your needs.
+Foundry profiles let you manage different configurations for your smart contract development workflow.
+Think of them like "modes" or "settings" that you can switch between depending on your needs.

 ## What are Profiles?

 Profiles in Foundry are named configuration sets that you can use to:

-- Optimize for different scenarios (gas, testing, deployment)
+- optimize for different scenarios (gas, testing, deployment)
-- Use different compiler settings
+- use different compiler settings
-- Configure different testing parameters
+- configure different testing parameters
-- Set up different build environments
+- set up different build environments

 ## Available Profiles in LazerForge

-LazerForge comes with several pre-configured profiles:
+LazerForge comes packaged with several pre-configured profiles:

 ### Default Profile